pecan pie + booze = better pecan pie. it’s science.

 - 1/4 tsp pure vanilla extract

-- If making with bourbon, start by soaking your pitted dates in bourbon.
-I recommended 1/3 cup, but just use enough to cover your dates when pressed down firmly into a shallow bowl.
+If making with bourbon, start by soaking your pitted dates in bourbon.
+I recommended 1/3 cup (as original recipe is written), but just use enough to cover your dates when pressed down firmly into a shallow bowl.
 Set aside and soak for 15 minutes.

-- Add in vanilla extract and 1 healthy pinch sea salt and pulse a few times more to disperse throughout.
+Add in vanilla extract and a healthy pinch sea salt and pulse a few times more to disperse throughout.

-- Pop in the freezer for 15 minutes to set, then remove and cut into 12 equal squares.
+Pop in the freezer for 15 minutes to set, then remove and cut into 12 equal squares (amount as original recipe is written // adjust if altering batch size).
 Store in an airtight container to keep fresh for up to a week.
 I prefer mine in the freezer and pull them out 15 minutes before serving.

-- To make the version without bourbon, simply add your dates to the food process and process until small bites remain.
+To make the version without bourbon, simply add your dates to the food processor and process until small bites remain.
 Then add in almonds, pecans, sea salt and vanilla extract and mix until a dough forms, adding more dates if too dry.
 Transfer to a parchment lined loaf pan and press down until flat.
 Top with another sprinkle of sea salt.
-Pop in freezer to harden for 15 minutes, then cut into 6 equal squares.
+Pop in freezer to harden for 15 minutes, then cut into 6 equal squares (amount as original recipe is written // adjust if altering batch size).
 Store in fridge or freezer for optimum freshness.

-Nutrition information is a rough estimate for one bar with bourbon.
+*Nutrition information is a rough estimate calculated with bourbon.